dlindsay87/noizy/README.md

 - GLM 0.9.9.8

 **The Latest**

 Implemented an octave modifier which is pretty cool.
 Don't have the patience to clean up so it's quite spaghetti right now.
 Gonna refactor the knob classes.
+Oh yeah, now we got a wave select knob.
+Fixed the noise function.

 **Known Issues**

 Destructors of class vector members seem to be called before class can call clean up in its destructor.
-Gotta investigate to prevent memory loss or something
+Gotta investigate to prevent memory loss or something.
+Got some incomplete classes.
+Need to work on inheritance for interface items.